MUICT-SERU/muict-seru.github.io/_docs/index.md

 ## News (2020)

+### 2 February 2021
+The paper "Automatically recommending components for issue reports using deep learning" work, lead by Morakot and the team from University of Wollongong, has been published at Empirical Software Engineering.
+Check out the paper here: [https://link.springer.com/article/10.1007/s10664-020-09898-5](https://link.springer.com/article/10.1007/s10664-020-09898-5).

 ### 3 October 2020
 Congratulations to Purit Phan-udom, Naruedon Wattanakul, Tattiya Sakulniwat again for receiving the "Best Tool Demo Award" from ICSME 2020 for their work “Teddy: Automatic Recommendation of Pythonic Idiom Usage for Pull-Based Software Projects”!